NASA gives all clear: Earth safe from asteroid for 100 years

 First detected in 2004, Apophis is now officially off NASA’s asteroid “risk list.”

-Scientists were able to refine Apophis’ orbit around the sun thanks to radar observations earlier this month, when the asteroid passed within 10.6 million miles (17 million kilometers).
+Scientists were able to refine Apophis’s orbit around the sun thanks to radar observations earlier this month, when the asteroid passed within 10.6 million miles.

 “When I started working with asteroids after college, Apophis was the poster child for hazardous asteroids,” Farnocchia said.
 “There’s a certain sense of satisfaction to see it removed from the risk list.”